Expert Tips for Beautiful Engagement Photos in Rocky Mountain National Park

 The historic Stanley Hotel is an experience all on its own.
 Not only does it feature several different indoor and outdoor wedding venues, but it’s also situated on a gorgeously manicured property with plenty of great places to take engagement photos.

-The hotel’s all-new Pavillion is the heralded as northern Colorado’s newest and most extravagant wedding and event complex.
+The hotel’s all-new Pavillion is heralded as northern Colorado’s newest and most extravagant wedding and event complex.
 Featuring a 250-seat auditorium and more than 8,000 square feet of reception space, the real showstopper is the massive glass door that reveals magnificent outdoor views.

 Centennial Open Space